jevgenik/manuals/source/files/software/networking/servers.rst

 By using non-blocking network I/O, Tornado can scale to tens of thousands of open connections, making it ideal for long polling, WebSockets, and other applications that require a long-lived connection to each user.

+Jupiter Notebook uses Tornado as its web server.

 `Official website <https://www.tornadoweb.org/en/stable/>`_